PySCeS/PyscesToolbox/documentation/notebooks/basic_usage.rst

 The main purpose of this feature is to allow for the visualisation of control patterns in ``SymCa``.
-Currently, this tool is fairly limited in terms of its capabilities and therefore does not represent a replacement for more fully featured tools such as (cell designer?
-Or ???).
+Currently, this tool is fairly limited in terms of its capabilities and therefore does not represent a replacement for more fully featured tools such as e.g. CellDesigner.
 One such limitation is that no automatic layout capabilities are included, and nodes representing species and concentrations have to be laid out by hand.
 Nonetheless it is useful for quickly visualising the structure of